andreasgal/PhoneNumber.js/README.md

 memory use should be below 200k.
 If you mostly format numbers from one or a few regions, memory use should be pretty close to 60k.

-PhoneNumber.js uses libphonenumber's PhoneNumberMetaData.xml database of known phone number formats.
+PhoneNumber.js uses libphonenumber's PhoneNumberMetadata.xml database of known phone number formats.
 Use "make" to download the xml file and translate it into PhoneNumber.js's internal format.